planted-sam/gpkg-usgs-lookup/README.md

 3. [Open in your browser.](http://0.0.0.0:8080/1m-product-urls?bbox=POLYGON%20((-104.968487%2039.73642,-104.964238%2039.73642,-104.964238%2039.729283,-104.968487%2039.729283,-104.968487%2039.73642)))

 ## todo
-- [ ] Fetch USGS metadata as part of docker build
 - [ ] Search more than just the 1m res set of products
+- [ ] Prefer latest product set if multiple are available (or fetch all)